tiny-dancer/notes/delivering-value.md

 Delivery Framework and it's codified implementation: CI/CD

-1. The key paradigms enabling the flow of value is
+The key paradigms enabling the flow of value is:

+- Ephemeral Environments
+- Portable Execution

 ##### Methodologies

 - Branching Strategy